sarveshsrv/Spotify-Clone/README.md

 #MyTestApp.

-This is my Test App made for the tutorial purpose.
+This is my Test App made for the tutorial purpose during my course of learning.
-Feel free to contribute